 She was voted Entertainment Person Of The Year (Irish Tatler Awards), Most Stylish Female Of The Year (VIP Style Awards) and Celebrity Mum Of The Year (Woman’s Way).

-Lorraine has travelled to Zimbabwe, Mozambique, Haiti, Guatemala and most recently the Philippines with the charities Trocaire and World Vision.
-As part of her volunteer work with Trocaire she produced and presented a documentary for RTE television.
+Lorraine has travelled to Zimbabwe, Mozambique, Haiti, Guatemala, the Philippines, Bangladesh, Ethiopia, Somalia, Tanzania with the charities Trocaire, World Vision and Oxfam.
+As part of her volunteer work with various Irish NGO’s she produced and presented a documentary for RTE television.
 Her documentary in Africa was broadcast on one of RTE 1’s highest rating shows “Nationwide”.
 The show attracted over 500,000 viewers.
-She recently travelled with World Vision to the Philippines to report on the aftermath of the

 Lorraine is from Dublin and joined the TV3 News team from her position as Manager & Public Relations for AA Roadwatch, where she had worked for the previous seven years, broadcasting live on RTE Radio 1 and 2FM every day.
 During that time Lorraine also presented various independent television productions for RTE, including Live at 3, Start Me Up, Drive and RPM Motorsport, among others.